-Tampering with or disabling any part of the fire-alarm system (removing smoke-detector batteries, discharging a fire extinguisher, registering a false alarm, or setting a fire) can endanger life and property andmay result in termination of your housing contract, restitution, disciplinary action and/or criminal prosecution.
+Tampering with or disabling any part of the fire-alarm system (removing smoke-detector batteries, dis- charging a fire extinguisher, registering a false alarm, or setting a fire) can endanger life and property and may result in termination of your housing contract, restitution, disciplinary action, and/or criminal prosecution.

-Opening an emergency or fire-exit door is prohibited at all times except during an emergency.
-An alarmed door should only sound in times of a fire or similar emergency.
-Therefore, causing an alarm to sound is the same as causing a false alarm and is a University violation.
+Opening an emergency or fire-exit door is prohibited except during an emergency.
+An alarm door should only sound in times of a fire or similar emergency.
+Therefore, causing an alarm to sound is the same as causing a false alarm and is a university violation.